 MedicalExpo e-magazine: Which market are you targeting with this product?

 Arthur Goudena: This is very interesting for the biotech and live science industries.
 We see a huge interest in Europe and the United States where these industries are big.
 It is also because the market is moving towards regenerative medicine and stem cell therapies.
 There are only a few therapies which actually hit the market in this field, but research & development and clinical trials in this field are exploding, it is really part of the future of medicine.

-And there’s also one more product that we will showcase at Analytica.
-We will display cell-culture plates, made specifically for 3D cell culture.
+We also have display cell-culture plates, made specifically for 3D cell culture.
 We have one unique plate that nobody else has in the world, it is a “slit-well plate.”
 It is a 96-well plate where you can add media from one corner of the plate and media will flow through all the wells in the plate in one go—you don’t have to do it for every individual cell.